Lightweight integration of 3D features to improve 2D image segmentation: Approach

 \subsection{Combining the 3D features and RGB values}

 We locally merge the feature map with the color values pixelwise by concatenating the channels from the features map and the RGB image.
-The resulting 64 channels is then fed to a 1D convolution layer, with batchnorm and ReLU.
+The resulting 64 channel image is then fed to a 1D convolution layer, with batchnorm and ReLU activation.
 In case no point projects on a pixel, we directly use a 1x1 convolution to map the 3-channel color information to 64 channels.
 This yields a combined 64-channel image which is processed by a standard 2D image segmentation network to predict per pixel segmentation.
-This merging step is shown as the layer between the 3D encoder and U-Net in Figure \ref{fig:network}.
+This merging step is shown as the layer between the 3D encoder and 2D encoder in Figure \ref{fig:network}.